UniversalAvenue/smashgather/README.md

 # Smashgather

-Smashgather is an OSX program that updates a Super Smash Bros 64 leaderboard using computer vision and magic.
+Smashgather is an OpenCV app that automatically records Super Smash Bros 64 games to The Internet™, using computer vision and magic.